aserto-dev/ds-load/README.md

 `-p/--print` is enabled by default when invoking a plugin with `fetch/version/export-transform/--help`

-### Env variables
+### Environment variables
-Parameters can also be passed by environment, as seen in the help message of each command, but the ones from config files and command line take precedence.
+Parameters can also be passed using environment variables, as seen in the help message of each command, but the ones from config files and command line take precedence.

 ## Config files

-config files are in yaml format:
+Config files are in yaml format:
 ```yaml
 ---
 arg: value